 According to a recent survey of more than 1,500 executives who had undertaken a significant change effort in the past five years, only 37% felt that the implementation was successful.

 While it pays to understand the change management models and theories that contribute to successful change management, it’s equally important to know where change management failure can occur.
+What is change management?
+This refers to the actions required to manage the “people side” of change.
+It’s about helping your workforce embrace new technology and business processes.

 Ultimately, many factors determine the course of a transformative business change – these range from executive buy-in and support to change initiative prioritization.
 Today, we’re taking a look at a few common reasons why change initiatives fail to transition employees or ensure the adoption of new processes and technology.
 Understanding these familiar pitfalls can help you avoid the same wrong turns.